eScienceLab/HDR-UK-Hackathon-2025/README.md

 This README provides guidance on:

-- Understanding RO Crates and their role in research data management.
+- Understanding RO-Crates and their role in research data management.
-- Transforming RO Crates into Knowledge Graphs (KGs) with TTL files.
+- Transforming RO-Crates into Knowledge Graphs (KGs) with TTL files.
 - Visualising the KG data using Sampo UI and Streamlit Dashboards.

 ### 🖥️ What are TREs?

-Trusted Research Environments (TREs) are secure environments designed to provide researchers with controlled access to sensitive data, whilst maintaining privacy and security measures.
+[Trusted Research Environments (TREs)](https://satre-specification.readthedocs.io/en/stable/faqs.html#what-tre) are secure environments designed to provide researchers with controlled access to sensitive data, whilst maintaining privacy and security measures.

-### 🗂 What are RO Crates?
+### 🗂 What are RO-Crates?

-RO-Crates are a community-driven format for packaging research data with machine-readable metadata to enhance Findability, Accessibility, Interoperability, and Reusability (FAIR principles) of research outputs.
+[RO-Crates](https://www.researchobject.org/ro-crate/about_ro_crate) are a community-driven format for packaging research data with machine-readable metadata to enhance Findability, Accessibility, Interoperability, and Reusability (FAIR principles) of research outputs.

-RO Crates are:
+RO-Crates are:
 - Self-contained: bundling datasets, metadata, and provenance in a structured format.
 - Based on JSON-LD based metadata.
 - Portable and interoperable: they work across different systems with a growing ecosystem of tooling.

-Example RO Crate structure:
+Example RO-Crate structure:
 ```
 📦 ro-crate.zip
  ├── 📜 ro-crate-metadata.json  # Machine-readable metadata